cervejaria-ambev/safety/README.md

 ## Requirements

-:black_medium_square: Operational System Windows, Linux or macOS
+:black_large_square: Operational System Windows, Linux or macOS

-:black_medium_square: Python 3.6 or later
+:black_large_square: Python 3.6 or later
 [Click here to Download Latest Python](https://www.python.org/downloads/)

-:black_medium_square: Jupyter notebook 5.7.8 or later
+:black_large_square: Jupyter notebook 5.7.8 or later
 [Click here to How to install Jupyter Notebbok](https://jupyter.org/install)

 ## How to use